 2021 Art Exhibit: The Spirit of the Group of Seven

-Description: The Algonquin Art Centre is excited to reopen its doors to celebrate “The Spirit of the Group of Seven”, a new art show exploring the lasting influence of Canada’s most famous group of landscape painters, the Group of Seven.
+Description: The Algonquin Art Centre is excited to celebrate “The Spirit of the Group of Seven”, a new art show exploring the lasting influence of Canada’s most famous group of landscape painters, the Group of Seven.
 Commemorating their 101st anniversary, this special exhibit features contemporary works from Canada’s foremost landscape and wildlife artists as they explore, interrogate, and celebrate the spirit that moved the Group of Seven to find inspiration in Algonquin Park and Canada’s wilderness areas.

 “We couldn’t be more excited about this year’s show” says gallery curator, Matt Coles.
 “The Group of Seven were originally called ‘the Algonquin School of Painters’ because of their frequent trips to Algonquin Park, so it’s fitting to mark their anniversary with a special art show in the heart of the place that inspired them.”